Ofeknave99/carfotyou/README.md

 Explore features: create, update, delete virtual business posts, and add posts to favorites.
 User Roles

-Admin: Manage user accounts and business cards for all users.
+Admin: Manage user accounts and business cars for all users.
-Business Owner: Create and manage virtual business cards for their businesses.
+Business Owner: Create and manage virtual business cars for their businesses.
 Regular User: View and add virtual business posts to favorites.
 About